-QE uses symmetry in order to reduce the number of k-points required for the calculation.
-Therefore, all symmetry tags in QE (nosym, noinv and nosym_evc) must be set to false.
+QE uses symmetry to reduce the number of k-points required for the calculation.
+Therefore, all symmetry tags in QE (nosym, noinv, and nosym_evc) must be set to false.
 An easy way to check whether this is the case is to see that all KmK values einspline files are equal to 1.
-Above, the input for the neutral cell is given, while the changes are denoted as comments for the positively charged cell.
-Notice that, we have used det_format = "old" in the vmc+/-e.py files.
+Previously, the input for the neutral cell is given, while the changes are denoted as comments for the positively charged cell.
+Note that we have used det_format = "old" in the vmc+/-e.py files.